ps-jessejjohnson/dotfiles/README.md

   - supports both Visual Studio Code and Visual Studio Code Insiders
   - Installs a set of extensions I use (see [.extensions](./vscode/.extensions))

+## Font

+I use [Dank Mono](https://dank.sh/) for both, Terminal and VSCode.
+On top I've patched the font in order to work seamlessly with Powerlevel9k using the font-patcher from [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).

 ## Requirements

 If you're running macOS, you should checkout my [macOS setup repo](https://github.com/ThorstenHans/msetup).
 However, this script works for both macOS and linux.